publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptI/sptb/m__us_usc_t16_s3831.md

                 (ii) a contour grass sod strip established and maintained as part of an approved conservation plan;

-            (C) the land will be devoted to newly established living snow fences, permanent wildlife habitat, windbreaks, shelterbelts, or filterstrips or riparian buffers devoted to trees, shrubs, or grasses;
+            (C) the land will be devoted to newly established living snow fences, permanent wildlife habitat, windbreaks, shelterbelts, or filterstrips devoted to trees or shrubs;

             (D) the land poses an off-farm environmental threat, or a threat of continued degradation of productivity due to soil salinity, if permitted to remain in production; or